SESYNC-ci/basic-git-lesson/docs/_slides/save.md

 ## Configure git

-The `system` function in `lesson-1.R` sends the string directly to the operating system, which uses the `git` program itself to do something we can't do through RStudio.
+The `system` function in `{{ site.handouts }}` sends the string directly to the operating system, which uses the `git` program itself to do something we can't do through RStudio.

 ~~~
 # Configure git